zhiyuzz/AISTATS2021-Hieararchical-IL/README.txt

-Code for the paper Provable Hierarchical Imitation Learning via EM
+Code for the paper "Provable Hierarchical Imitation Learning via EM" @ AISTATS 2021

 The code is based on MATLAB R2020a, and Parallel Computing Toolbox is required.